Faridur Reza Sagar

-Faridur Reza Sagar (born 22 February 1955) is a Bangladeshi writer and film producer.
-He is also the managing director of Impress Telefilm Ltd and Channel i.
-He was awarded the Bangla Academy Literary Award in 2005 and Ekushey Padak in 2015 by the government of Bangladesh.
+Faridur Reza Sagar (born 22 February 1955) is a Bangladeshi media executive, writer, and film producer.
+He serves as the managing director of Impress Telefilm Ltd and Channel i.
+He was awarded the Bangla Academy Literary Award in 2005 for his contributions to children's literature and the Ekushey Padak in 2015 by the Government of Bangladesh for his role in mass media.